rust-lang/rust/text/0000-non-exhaustive.md

 because you have to add a `non_exhaustive: ()` field every time you make a new value.

+### Other kinds of structs

+Because enum variants are *kind* of like a struct, any change we make to structs should apply to them too.
+Additionally, any change should apply to tuple structs as well.

 # Detailed design

-An attribute `#[non_exhaustive]` is added to the language, which will (for now) fail to compile if it's used on anything other than an enum or struct definition.
+An attribute `#[non_exhaustive]` is added to the language, which will (for now) fail to compile if it's used on anything other than an enum, struct definition, or enum variant.

 ## Enums